10 Must-Do’s in Tucson, Arizona

 Here are a few additional attractions to check out if you have extra time

-Reid Park Zoo – Tucson’s zoo is pretty small at just 24 acres, although nicely landscaped and pretty affordable compared to most zoos.
-It’s worth a look if you are going to be in town for a while and are looking for more to do, however, the attractions mentioned above are definitely more worthy of your time.
-Be sure to visit adjacent Reid Park, a beautiful community park featuring several ponds, a seasonal rose garden, and a pretty walking path.
+Reid Park Zoo – Tucson’s zoo is pretty small at just 24 acres, although nicely landscaped and pretty affordable compared to most big city zoos.
+It’s worth a look if you are going to be in town for a while and are looking for more to do.
+However, the attractions mentioned above are definitely more worthy of your time.
+Be sure to visit adjacent Reid Park, a beautiful community park featuring several ponds, a seasonal rose garden, and a pretty paved walking/biking path.

 Linda Vista trail – This is a great little local trail in Oro Valley in a most unexpected location, right next to an apartment complex.
 This gorgeous loop trail is just short of a mile and features spectacular views of the Catalina Mountains.
 It’s also one of the top places in town to see wildlife, with frequent bobcat sightings.
 If you are looking for a quick easy trail with beautiful natural surroundings, it doesn’t get much better than the Linda Vista trail.
 And best part of all, it’s completely free to park here!